NativeScript/docs/content/ui/searchbar.md

 <SearchBar hint="Enter search term here ..."  />
 ```

-Gets or sets placeholder text for the input area.
+Gets or sets Placeholder text for the input area.

 ---